Board Recruitment and Selection Process

 - A call for nominations where members and stakeholders of AHLA can self-nominate or be nominated by others.

-- All candidates must complete a Call for Leaders Application so that the Nominating Committee is provided with comparative information for each candidate.
+- All candidates must complete a Candidate Information Form so that the Nominating Committee is provided with comparative information for each candidate.

 - Once the Call for Leaders closes, to mitigate bias, the Nominating Committee will independently review de-identified applications against an agreed-upon rubric.